• Skip to primary navigation

 But if you haven’t heard yet, Indonesian boots are making a splash in the global boot scene, producing models that easily compete with the greatest established brands on Earth without the prohibitive price tag, making them one of the best value propositions in boots today.

 Why Indonesia?
 When the Dutch colonized the archipelago in the 19th century, they brought and imparted the trade of European shoemaking with them.
-(The relationship and colonization was obviously vastly more complicated than that, but we’re just restricting the discussion to boots, here.)
+(The relationship and colonization were obviously vastly more complicated than that, but we’re just restricting the discussion to boots, here.)
 When the Dutch left after World War 2, the shoemaking industry remained and eventually concentrated in the city of Bandung in the West Java province.

 Why Indonesian Boots Are Worth It